datsfilipe/datsfilipe/README.md

 - An junior Web Developer focused on front-end technologies

-- I’m currently looking for work
+- I’m at my first job as a front-end developer

 <!-- portfolio link
 - All of my projects are available at [portfolio]()